Buller Avenue, Preston, Lancashire PR1 9QQ

 The Governors are volunteers who assist in determining the policy and ethos of our school.

-The Board of Governors comprises people from differing backgrounds within the local community and who have with experience of a wide spectrum of life, which they bring to this forum for the benefit of the school.
+The Board of Governors comprises people from differing backgrounds within the local community and who have experience of a wide spectrum of life that they bring to this forum for the benefit of the school.

 What do School Governors do?